BRonen/BRonen/src/content/article/thinking_about_database_anomalies.md

 | id: 1        | id: 2       |
 | balance: 100 | balance: 50 |

-If you would like to enable payments to happen between users but keeping the balance of all them positive, how would you implement this?
+If you would like to enable payments to happen between users but keep the balance of all of them positive, how would you implement this?
 Consider the examples running in a Postgres.

 ## Implementing Payments Feature

-The naivest solution that I can think is something like these three queries:
+The most naive solution that I can think of is something like these three queries:

 ```php
 <?php